timdecode/LifeBrush/README.md

 The C++ agent framework is based on an Entity-Component-System that we developed for Unreal Engine.
 Components are compact C++ structs.
 Entities organize multiple components into a single entity.
 We do not use Unreal's actor-component model because it cannot handle very large numbers of agents.
 Our ECS is the basis of our brush-based synthesis framework for painting agents and for simulating them.

-This toolkit was orignally described in a conference paper in 2018, "LifeBrush: Painting interactive agent-based simulations" by Timothy Davison, Faramarz Samavati and Christian Jacob (the bibtex is below).
+This toolkit was originally described in a conference paper in 2018, "LifeBrush: Painting interactive agent-based simulations" by Timothy Davison, Faramarz Samavati and Christian Jacob (the BibTeX is below).
 The version here on GitHub is a significant evolution of that paper.

 # Build instructions